pkdone/gke-mongodb-demo/README.md

 1. An account has been registered with the Google Compute Platform (GCP).
 You can sign up to a [free trial](https://cloud.google.com/free/) for GCP.
 Note: The free trial places some restrictions on account resource quotas, in particular restricting storage to a maximum of 100GB.
 2. GCP’s client command line tool [gcloud](https://cloud.google.com/sdk/docs/quickstarts) has been installed.
-3. Your local workstation has been initialsied to: (1) use your GCP account, (2) install the Kubernetes command tool (“kubectl”), (3) configure authentication credentials, and (4) set the default GCP zone to be deployed to:
+3. Your local workstation has been initialised to: (1) use your GCP account, (2) install the Kubernetes command tool (“kubectl”), (3) configure authentication credentials, and (4) set the default GCP zone to be deployed to:

     ```
     $ gcloud init